Sell My Flooded House In Virginia

 To evaluate the flood damage to your house, follow these steps:

-- Home Inspection: Get a professional inspection to look over the whole house carefully for signs of water damage.
+1. Home Inspection: Get a professional to inspect the whole house for signs of water damage carefully.

-- Mold Assessment: Mold is a common issue after floods.
+2. Mold Assessment: Mold is a common issue after floods.
 Have professionals conduct a detailed mold inspection to ensure health and safety.
-Mold remediation might be needed if it is found.
+If mold is found, mold remediation might be needed.

-- Expert Evaluation: Consult with water damage restoration experts for a full assessment of necessary repairs.
+4. Expert Evaluation: Consult with water damage restoration experts to assess necessary repairs fully.

 What are the legal requirements for disclosing flood damage when selling a house in Virginia?
 (Full disclosure laws)